refacto-org/MaLiNaLi/cr_malinali_fula.md

 - T5
   - finetuning
   - export to ONNX
-  - serve using flutter foonx \°/
+  - serve using flutter fonnx \°/
   - see t5.md

 # 2024